Eoin Brennan is a journalist and radio producer in Dublin, Ireland.

 The threats from the INLA continued.

-"That was a very scary time because there was a lot of bombs under cars and things," Anne recalls.
-"When I would be taking the children to school I would look under the car."
+“That was a very scary time because there were a lot of bombs under cars and things,” Anne recalls.
+“When I would be taking the children to school I would look under the car.”

 One night Anne was at home alone with her two boys when she received a call from a neighbour.
 “Anne, there’s a guy on a motorcycle outside your house,” the neighbour told her.

 “I turned the lights out, peeked through the blinds and sure enough, a guy was sitting just at the top of the garden.